Helen Stoumbos

 Helen Stoumbos (born October 18, 1970) is a Canadian retired soccer player and television broadcaster.
 A Center Midfield, she represented Canada at the 1995 edition of the FIFA Women's World Cup and scored the team's first ever goal at World Cup level.
 Stoumbos was a member of the winning Canadian squad at the 1998 CONCACAF Women's Championship and was inducted into the Canadian Soccer Hall of Fame in 2008.

 After injury curtailed Stoumbos' playing career, she moved into television broadcasting, working on football coverage from Sportsnet, CBC Sports and GolTV.

 Helen went on to host and produce a number of sports related TV Series: Direct Kicks, Direct Kicks for Chicks, Slapstick TV: The Hockey Show, SportsTrek and most recently We Live Soccer.
 These series aired on various networks in Canada, the US and Malaysia.

-Currently Helen is the President/CEO of The Guelph Games, an international Multi-Sport Festival for athletes 30+.
+Currently Helen is the Founder/CEO of The GOOD Games, Canada's biggest festival of sport.
+The event includes sports competitions for athletes 20+ as well as a massive Olympic style sports festival.

 In 2016, together with 3 former teammates, Helen launched the Canadian Women's Soccer Alumni Association.